 A: We will pay all the costs of soliciting these proxies.
-In addition to these mailed proxy materials, our employees, employees of our service providers, including Wells Real Estate Funds, Inc., our service provider under the Transition Services Agreement and Support Services Agreement described in further detail herein, The Bank of New York and ComputerShare Fund Services, our proxy solicitors, may also solicit proxies in person, by telephone, or by other means of communication.
-Our employees and employees of Wells Real Estate Funds, Inc. will not be paid any additional compensation for soliciting proxies.
+In addition to these mailed proxy materials, our employees, employees of our service providers.
+The Bank of New York and ComputerShare Fund Services, our proxy solicitors, may also solicit proxies in person, by telephone, or by other means of communication.
+Employees will not be paid any additional compensation for soliciting proxies.
 The Bank of New York will be paid an administrative fee of approximately \$2,500 and \$0.22 per phone vote and \$0.07 per internet vote, plus out-of-pocket expenses for its basic solicitation services, which include review of proxy materials, dissemination of brokers search cards, distribution of proxy materials, solicitation of brokers, banks, and institutional holders, and delivery of executed proxies.
 ComputerShare Fund Services will be paid \$5.00 per vote for it solicitation services.
 We may also reimburse brokerage houses and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to beneficial owners.